Mike Brown (American football executive): On-the-field struggles

-Since Brown became owner, the team has eight winning seasons out of 30, a winning percentage of .418 (199-278-4) in the regular season, and no playoff wins in seven appearances from 1991 to 2020.
+Since Brown became owner, the team has eight winning seasons out of 30, a winning percentage of .418 (199–278–4) in the regular season, and no playoff wins in seven appearances from 1991 to 2020.
 In 2008, the Bengals set a record for the most games needed under one specific owner to attain 100 wins (288).
 In 2010, the team set a record for the fewest games needed to lose 200 (both considering and not considering playoffs) under one specific owner (314).

 The Bengals hold a number of distinctions for the time frame of Brown's ownership: It is the only team with three nine-game-or-more losing streaks.
 It also holds six of the twenty-five 0-6 starts (24%) and four of the thirteen 0-8 starts (31%) in that time.
 The Bengals have gone winless in October nine different times in twenty-two years under five different head coaches (Sam Wyche, the first under his ownership, was originally hired by his father).

 The franchise's winless playoff record from 1991 to 2020 was the longest active drought in the four major North American sports.
 One of the few successful coaches during Brown's tenure was Marvin Lewis, who was his first to have winning seasons, playoff appearances, division titles, and an overall winning record at 131-129-3 (.504).
 All seven of the Bengals postseason appearances with Lewis, however, ended in first-round losses.

 Zac Taylor, Lewis' successor, was the first head coach under Brown to win a playoff game, which he achieved in 2021.
 The team also won the franchise's first road playoff game and advanced to Super Bowl LVI, although they lost to the Los Angeles Rams.

-In 2009, Yahoo sports ranked Brown as the second worst owner in the NFL.
+In 2009, Yahoo Sports ranked Brown as the second worst owner in the NFL.
 In 2015, Rolling Stone ranked Mike Brown as the 9th worst sports owner.

 Philosophy

-In addition to being majority owner, Brown is considered the Bengals' de facto general manager as well.
-He is one of two NFL owners who have either the title or powers of general manager, the other being Dallas' Jerry Jones.
-In 2009, The Cincinnati Enquirer publicized details of testimony in a Hamilton County Probate Court trial over the $300 million estate of Austin Knowlton.
-Brown testified that he received a general manager bonus every year since he took over the team in 1991.

 During Marvin Lewis' tenure as head coach, Brown began to cede more of the day-to-day control over football matters to a committee composed of Lewis, executive vice president Katie Blackburn (Brown's daughter), and several other members of the Brown family.
 This preceded a five-year run of playoff appearances (2011–2015).